ALM-Rangers/DevOps-VSTS-Bot/README.md

 - Submit pull requests for bug fixes and features and discuss existing proposals

 Please refer to [Contribution guidelines](.github/CONTRIBUTING.md) and the [Code of Conduct](.github/COC.md) for more details.

+## Notices
+Notices for certain third party software included in this solution are provided here: [Third Party Notice](ThirdPartyNotices.txt).